by Texas Homesteader ~

 So I rummaged through my crafting supplies and found an old, dusty, hinged key box.
 (When did I even get this thing?)

-The front was hinged and had a clasp closure.
+The box was hinged and had a clasp closure.
 You could open the box to store keys inside.

 But today I’ll repurpose this ugly box.
 I’ll fashion it into a beautiful yet sentimental gift straight from my heart.

 Reworking A Key Box Into A Shadow Box Frame

 RancherMan removed the hinges and the latch.
 Then we separated the two sides of the box.

 We’ll want to use the glass-topped frame section for this gift for my mom.
 So we sat aside the boxed key section & focused on the frame.

 NOTE: I ended up using that second half of the box to make the same type of Arrowhead Collage gift for my father using my brother’s hand-made arrowheads. (see below)

 Making A Cross Collage Using Arrowheads

-I contemplated covering the backing with denim for a nice contrast for the arrowheads.
+I contemplated covering the back with denim for a nice contrast for the arrowheads.
 (NOTE – I did just that for my father’s arrowhead collage – see above)

 But I loved the leatherish look the back of this shadowbox frame already displayed.
 So I decided to mount the arrowheads directly onto the wooden back cover.